Join Date: Nov 2007

 Stock Intake - Cajun Headers and CATless bPipes - Receiver Hitch

 Single Din Kenwood radio with storage space below

 Garmin Nuvi 205W

 Cabin A/C Filter (yes I use them and keep them maintained - living in Florida, I need my A/C to keep working NAPA #FIL 4854)

 Homemade wooden tool box in the back of the bed and a Kobalt Diamond plate box in the front of the bed

 Dented Bed on passenger side

-It's a work truck - I had no additional MODS planned - but due to the dent, I am thinking of changing to a flatbed
+It's a work truck - I do plan do have a Cajun Tune when new motor is ready - but due to the dent, I am thinking of changing to a flatbed